Quartz

 Biography

-OCCUPATION: captain/commander of the honed blade (ex-mercenary)
+OCCUPATION: commander of the honed blade (ex-mercenary)

 PERSONALITY: keen, determined, clever and pretty quick-witted (especially with his jokes).